ThePoisoned1/DaWagonBot/README.md

-# DaPycordTemplate
+# DaWagon
-Template to make discord bots using Pycord

-Check the gitignore to avoid uploading the bot conf and any other sensitive data
+Source code for the bot I created for my boys in the SpeedWagon 7dsgc guild